-We often think of cybersecurity as a negative—but it can help set your business apart from the competition.
+We often think of cybersecurity as a negative—but it can help set your company apart from the competition as a core differentiator for your business.

 You’ve probably heard plenty about the risks and challenges of cyber threats—particularly since October was Cybersecurity Awareness Month—but what about the opportunities?
 That’s right: cybersecurity offers opportunities.
 F12 CMO Devon Gillard recently sat down with CTO Calvin Engen and the Canadian Chamber of Commerce’s Senior Director of Digital Economy, Technology, and Innovation, Ulrike Bahr-Gedalia, to chat about how Canadian businesses can (and should) turn the cybersecurity narrative on its head and use security tools as a core differentiator when it comes to growth.